Fun and adventure for young people and adult volunteers in Wanborough, Swindon

 When do we meet?

-There are three specific age ranges in 1st Wanborough Scout Group; Beavers meet on Tuesdays, Cubs on Thursdays and Scouts on Wednesdays.
+There are four specific age ranges in 1st Wanborough Scout Group: Squirrels meets on Thursday, Beavers on Tuesdays, Cubs on Thursdays and Scouts on Wednesdays.
 To find out more about each section, including meeting times and locations, please get in touch.

 The different age ranges are: